gndclouds/logs/notes/Research-on-Soil-Standards.md

 published: true
 tags:
   - research
+  - methods
+  - measurement
+  - Soil
 ---

+After encountering the [[SoilGrid]] I wanted to understand how soil quality and certification works.

 >Scientists employ a process called “downscaling” to translate coarse-resolution climate projections into higher-resolution climate data at a scale that resolves the most influential climatic variations and removes biases with respect to historical observations.
 In general terms, statistical downscaling involves “training” a model on the statistical relationship between a GCM and an observational dataset over a historical period, and then applying that model to generate future predictions.4 The downscaled data can then provide input into downstream impact models and risk assessment (Figure 2).[^1]